MrHedmad/metasplit/README.md

   - The first selection always starts with an `?`.
 This marks the beginning of the selection strings.
   - Every selection is of the form `variable` + `sign` + `value(s)`.
 The variable is the column to consider in the metadata.
 The value(s) are either one (`value`) or a list of (`[value1,value2,value3]`) of values to select the ids with.
 The sign might be either `=` or `!=` for the variable being equal to or not equal to the values, respectively.
   - Multiple selections may be chained together by starting new selection strings with either `&` or `|` for a logical AND or a logical OR with the previous selection.

+You can pass multiple selection strings as input, even from different metadata files.
+Each selection from every metadata file will be summed together to subset the final data file.

 ### Examples
 Some examples of query strings: